 • Clean your sprouting jar thoroughly between each use to prevent contamination – I run my jars through the dishwasher.

-• Note – broccoli sprouts will have a tiny white “hairs” sprouts that people often think is mold growing.
+• Note – broccoli sprouts will have tiny white “hairs” on the sprouts that people often think is mold growing.
 This is perfectly normal.
-However, if they sprouts smell foul or pungent, then I would recommend tossing and starting again.
+However, if the sprouts smell foul or pungent, then I would recommend tossing and starting again.

 What happens if I skip a rinsing?